Questions & answers

 - increased employment opportunities.

-A draft of the Wellington Regional Growth Framework will be consulted on in early/mid 2021.
+A draft of the Wellington Regional Growth Framework was consulted on in early/mid 2021.

 Neighbourhood centres were not considered with the exception of Linden, Hataitai, Lyall Bay, and Kelburn.

 Further information about how the scenarios were developed can be found in the Beca Report - ‘Wellington City – Planning for Future Growth Preliminary Baseline Scenario Development’.